DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 	-
 	  $$BB \times bb = Bb$$
 	- Brown $\times$ blue = Brown
-- What about a cross involving multiple characters? #[[Gregor Mendel]]
+- What about a cross involving multiple characters? #[[Gregor Mendel]] collapsed:: true
 	- One true-breeding population with yellow round seeds; the other is true-breeding with green wrinkly seeds
 	- Mendel already knew that yellow and round were dominant traits
 	- ((6144d4d1-ade9-4a75-9ab4-b61c4513e140))
 	- This is called the [[law of independent assortment]], which is true only because these genes are on different chromosomes.
-	- Conversely; linked genes on the same chromosome tend to be inherited together (**the number always deviate somewhat due to cross over recombination**).
+	- Conversely; [[linked genes]] on the same chromosome tend to be inherited together (**the number always deviate somewhat due to cross over recombination**).
 - What is [[mitosis]]?
 - What is [[meiosis]]?
+- What is genetic recombination?
+	-
 - ![Lecture_06.pdf](../assets/Lecture_06_1631901246569_0.pdf)
 - What do we mean by evolutionary relationship?
 - What is the grouping categories (Linneaus)?